ohshitgorillas/autocorrect_generator_espanso/README.md

 After manually entering my own mistakes for a while, I realized I didn't need a pre-existing dictionary—I could generate an arbitrarily large corpus of typos algorithmically.
 This insight led to the creation of this project.

 However, keyboard microcontrollers have limited storage capacity.
-My personal QMK keyboard can only store about 1,100 corrections, while we can algorithmically generate 20,000+ unique corrections in minutes.
+My personal QMK keyboard can only store about 1,100 corrections, while we can algorithmically generate tens of thousands of unique patterns.
 Espanso runs on the host OS and supports arbitrarily large dictionaries, making it the perfect platform for this project.

 ## Features

 * **Smart Boundary Detection**: Automatically assigns Espanso word boundaries (`word: true`, `left_word: true`, etc.) to prevent typos from triggering inside other valid words (e.g., prevents `no` → `on` from triggering inside the word `noon`).
 * **Collision Resolution**: If a typo maps to multiple valid words (e.g., `thn` could be `then`, `than`, or `thin`), the script uses frequency analysis to pick the statistically likely correction or discards it if ambiguous. (`then` and `than` are far more frequent than `thin`, but themselves have a frequency ratio close to 1, so `thn` is considered ambiguous and skipped.)
+* **Pattern Generalization**: Automatically detects repeated suffix patterns (e.g., `-atoin` → `-ation` and `-ntoin` → `-ntion` are simplified to `-toin` → `-toin`) and creates generalized rules, reducing dictionary size.
+* **Comprehensive Reporting**: Generate detailed reports showing collisions, pattern decisions, substring conflicts, and performance metrics—invaluable for understanding and tuning the generator.
 * **Espanso Optimization**: Outputs alphabetically organized YAML files to keep sizes manageable and organization clean.
 * **Highly Configurable**: Customize input lists, exclusion patterns, adjacent key mappings, and frequency thresholds.
+* **Progress Tracking**: Real-time progress bars for word processing, pattern generalization, and conflict removal.
 * **Estimates RAM Usage**: Estimates the total RAM consumed by the dictionary in Espanso (~21,500 entries → 1.5MB).

 ---